Computation and properties of the Epstein zeta function with applications to quantum systems: Algorithm

-For specific values of $\nu$, poles are encountered in the gamma function or in the Crandall functions.
+For specific values of $\nu$, poles occur in the gamma function or in the Crandall functions.
 These special cases need to be treated separately in order to guarantee a stable evaluation.

-In \hyperref[alg]{Algorithm 1}, when \(\bm y\in\Lambda^*\), the pole of the Epstein zeta function at \(\nu=d\) is indicating directly without evaluating the Crandall representation.
+In \hyperref[alg]{Algorithm 1}, when \(\bm y\in\Lambda^*\), the pole of the Epstein zeta function at \(\nu=d\) is indicated directly without evaluating the Crandall representation.
 At the removable singularities \(\nu\in -2 \mathds N_0\) of the gamma function, we return the appropriate limiting value, as shown in the following lemma.

 \begin{lemma} Let $\Lambda$ be a d-dimensional lattice, $\bm x, \bm y \in \mathds{R}^d$ and \(k\in\mathds N_0\).
 Then

 \end{lemma}

 \begin{proof} Let \(\nu\in\mathds C\setminus(-2\mathds N_0)\) and \(\bm x\notin\Lambda\), then